 Walking Between Al-Safa and Al-Marwah

 After completing the tawaf, pilgrims have to walk between Safa and Marwah seven times.
 The story goes that Abraham was commanded to leave his wife Hagar and newborn son Ishmael in the dessert.
 After running out of food and water, Hagar ran back and forth between these two hills, using them as lookout points to find water and keep sight of her infant son.
-Eventually, she returned to find a well had sprung up next to Ishmael, which would become known as the Well of Zam Zam.
+Eventually, she returned to find a well had sprung up next to Ishmael.
+Today, this well is known as the Well of Zam Zam.

 Falling Asleep Between Safa and Marwah

-I’m not sure how long I was out but, I realized I had to get some rest.
+I woke up and realized I had to get some rest.
 The next day, it was much easier…even though I forgot my socks and had to do it barefoot.

 A few steps into my second attempt at tawaf, I felt someone’s hands on my shoulders.
-I turned around and it was an elderly Turkish woman, who was by herself and did not speak a word of English.
-She seemed to be struggling, so I took her arm and walked her around the Kaaba for three or four rounds before she found her companion and we parted ways.
+I turned around and it was an elderly Turkish woman, who was by herself and seemed to be struggling.
+I took her arm and walked her around the Kaaba for three or four rounds before she found her companion and we parted ways.

 If there’s one piece of advice I would give to anyone traveling with someone else, it’s to wear recognizable clothing.
 It’s easy to get separated from your group and that doesn’t fare well for children or the elderly.
 Whenever I got separated from my group (which happened quite a lot), I kept an eye out for my cousin’s green headscarf, which stood out in the crowd of mostly black and white clothing.